giovannabbottino/notebook/_docs/data_structure/tree.md

 They are used for faster response time during a search.

+As follown there are some important terms to know about a tree.

 ### [Tree Terminologies](#ref1)
 - Root − The node at the top of the tree is called root.
 There is only one root per tree and one path from the root node to any node.